penx/govuk-frontend-react/README.md

   - [ ] Support for path splitting blocked by [zeit/next-plugins#190](https://github.com/zeit/next-plugins/pull/190) ([related](https://spectrum.chat/next-js/general/dynamic-css-splitting~03351ba8-e4aa-4788-a8ce-2d765b1b1f61?m=MTUzNzE1NDM5ODQ5OQ==))
 - [ ] Server side only example with form submit and display of form errors
 - [ ] Script to convert govuk-frontend attributes to prop types (or typescript)

+## Grey areas

+Things that I'm not 100% on how to deal with:

+- custom CSS classes such as "width-2" class on Input being passed in as props but are actually CSS modules